 The meteorite specimen is encased in a clear acrylic gemjar which is placed inside a handsome display box that has a black pebblegrain finish and a glass viewing window.
-The Mars Rock can be removed from the case and handled or examined.
-The color artwork inside the display has a retro-vintage astronomy theme.
-This display would make the ideal gift for someone who has everything.
+The Mars Rock can be removed from the case.
+The display has color artwork with a vintage Sci-Fi theme, and would make the ideal gift for the science or astronomy geek.
 This would also make a fine outreach or educational prop and it would look great on display in the office or observatory.

 From the Meteoritical Bulletin entry on NWA 2975 (and pairings) -